bpollner/uniset/README.md

 In this example we obtain the value from the key 'favouriteColor' from the list called 'stn' in the environment called '.doe'.
 All these names (environmen name, object name) can of course be customized when using the functions *uniset_getFiles* or *uniset_copyFilesToPackage*.

 ### The real world test
-Open the RProject project file in the folder 'dogPack', build and install the package, and then call:
+Open the RProject project file in the folder 'dogPack' on your desktop, build and install the package, and then call:
 ```
 library(dogPack)
 dogPackTest() # should give a nice printout